syncfusion-content/windowsforms-docs/WindowsForms/Map/User-Interaction.md

 ---
 layout: post
-title: Tooltip-Support | Windows Forms | Syncfusion
+title: User interaction in Windows-Forms Map Control | Syncfusion
-description: tooltip support
+description: Learn here all about Data Binding feature of Syncfusion Windows-Forms Map (Maps) control and more.
 platform: windowsforms
 control: Maps
 documentation: ug
 ---

-# User interaction
+# User interaction in Windows Forms Map (Maps)

 Options such as zooming, selection, and tooltip enable effective interaction on map elements.